Skip to content

 animate(trace, grid_n, grid_m, "3_robots")

-Rendering 21 frames...
+Rendering 23 frames...

 This analysis can be extended by adding obstacles (by adding a contract that ensures no collision with obstacles) and adding more robots to the grid as desired.
 We showed how to set up our contracts to describe the viewpoint for a single timestep, and how to modularly add contracts describing the dynamics of individual robots and conflicts.

-Depending on the obstacle geometry and the number of robots, it may be necessary to consider a longer horizon to reach the goal more efficiently - prevent situations where the robots get stuck.
+Depending on the obstacle geometry and the number of robots, it can be necessary to consider a longer horizon to reach the goal more efficiently - prevent situations where the robots get stuck.
 For this we could compose the contracts for multiple timesteps and pick the strategy on the possible action set resulting from this analysis, which we leave to future work.

 References